How To Remove Rust From Metal

 - Allow the baking soda paste to sit on the rusted area of the metal for at least 30 minutes before scrubbing off with a toothbrush or other small brush.

-Acidic vinegar is another effective tool for cleaning rust on items that are all steel and can be soaked without compromising the integrity of other surfaces.
+Acidic vinegar is another useful household staple for cleaning rust on items that can safely be soaked.

 - Submerge the rusty item in white vinegar.
-Allow it to work its magic overnight.
+Allow the vinegar to work its rust-busting magic overnight, or at least eight hours.

 - Remove the item from the vinegar, and scrape away the rust using a metal brush or steel wool.